 It happens to everyone… you find a free WordPress plugin that is just awesome, and then something goes wrong or you find that the plugin simply doesn’t work.
-Your first instinct is that their is a problem with the plugin, but you don’t know how to be 100% sure.
+Your first instinct is that there is a problem with the plugin, but you don’t know how to be 100% sure…

 Here is a step-by-step procedure that you should use, before contacting a plugin author, to determine the source of a specific problem:

 - Cause the problem – Whatever the issue is, be sure you know what steps are necessary to cause the problem.
 If you can’t identify the specific steps necessary to cause the problem, you won’t be able to check if the problem still exists later on, and you won’t be able to clearly communicate the problem to people who can fix it.
 When you are trying to relay information to someone you hope can fix the problem, be sure to provide the following information:

 - The version of WordPress you are running.

 - The version of the plugin in question.